akaihola/darker/README.rst

 You can also configure the arguments passed to Darker via ``"options:"``.
 It defaults to ``"--check --diff"``.
 You can e.g. add ``"--isort"`` to sort imports, or ``"--verbose"`` for debug logging.
+The ``"--revision=master..."`` (or ``main...``) option instructs Darker to compare the current branch to the branching point from main branch when determining which source code lines have been changed.

 Note that external software like linters are not yet available.

 ``"src:"`` defines the root directory to run Darker for.